 If you’re headed to Chicago for business and happen to have some free time between work and meetings, the Windy City isn’t short on things to do in a limited amount of time.
 Have a look for yourself at our seven things to do in Chicago in under two hours.

-Spending the day eating hotdogs at Wrigley Field, or being mesmerized for hours at the world-famous Shedd Aquarium are both great options for how to spend time in Chicago.
-Unfortunately, not all of us have all the extra free time in the world.
-Especially during business trips, it’s hard to find the time to see a city the way we wish we could.
-See if one of the suggestions below sounds like something you would want to make time for.
+Spending the day eating hotdogs at Wrigley Field, or being mesmerized for hours at the world-famous Shedd Aquarium are both great options for how to spend some time in Chicago.
+Unfortunately, not all of us have a large amount of extra free time.
+Here are a few things to do in the Windy City you can sneak in between meetings.

-Take the steps down from North Michigan Avenue to the new Chicago Riverwalk, which runs along the south bank from Lake Michigan to Lake Street.
-The McCormick Bridgehouse and Chicago River Museum offer a glimpse of the city’s river history, if there’s time to stop by either.
-Otherwise, the Centennial Fountain shoots its arc of water across the river on the hour and that’s worth timing out.
-Six cafes line the walk, offering eye-level peeks at busy river traffic.
+Take the steps down from North Michigan Avenue to the Chicago Riverwalk, which runs along the south bank from Lake Michigan to Lake Street.
+The McCormick Bridgehouse and Chicago River Museum offer a glimpse of the city’s river history if there’s time to stop by either.
+Otherwise, the Centennial Fountain shoots its arc of water across the river on the hour, so that’s worth timing out.
+Cafes line the walk, offering eye-level peeks at busy river traffic.

 For history buffs and also for a more sober moment, Chicago has a Vietnam Veterans Memorial on the Riverwalk.
 Here, you will find a black granite slab bearing the names of those killed.